Table of Contents

 - Disable themes not in use

-- Keep up to date with PHP
+- Keep PHP up to date

 For most savvy hosts and conscientious connected hosting clients, this is now common knowledge.
-WordPress But unfortunately the vendor (WordPress.org and it’s open source community) still haven’t been able to fix one particular bad attack:
+But unfortunately the vendor (WordPress.org and it’s open source community) still haven’t been able to fix one particular bad attack:

 XML RPC Attack